The Chaos That Has Been And Will No Doubt Return

 Set over one chaotic night, the play follows two best friends as they chase the highs of youth against a backdrop of systemic neglect.
 Painting a tapestry of violence and joy, it is a raw, real- time collision of friendship and survival.
 Told with biting wit and lyrical intensity, this production is a powerful exploration of class and identity, with a cracking house party that pulses round the corner.

-CHAOS analyses how easily young people can be drawn into challenging and conflicting circumstances, when they are surrounded by issues, such as hostile county lines and personal austerity in the face of a lack of government support.
-The show simultaneously is an entertaining hilarious evening at the theatre set to an early noughties soundtrack that contrasts the exhilaration of youth to the very real dangers of gang violence and knife crime.
+CHAOS is a highly entertaining show set to an early noughties soundtrack that contrasts the exhilaration of youth with the dangers of violence and poverty that stalk some communities.
 It focuses on how a life full of potential and that’s bursting with energy, can all come to an end in an instant if the wrong decisions are made.
 It aims to speak for young working class people across the UK.

 Is Chaos any good?